robotology-legacy/codyco-modules/README.md

 CoDyCo Modules
 =================

+**DEPRECATED: This repository is deprecated, and will not receive any update in the future some of the modules there were mantained in this repo are now mantained in https://github.com/robotology/whole-body-estimators.**

 Whole-body Compliant Dynamical Contacts in Cognitive Humanoids

 The CoDyCo project is a four-years long project that started in March